DaveSkender/Stock.Indicators/docs/contributing.md

 We are not accepting things that should be done in your own wrapper code:

 - Personal customizations and preferences
-- Modified or augmented outputs that are not instrinsic
+- Modified or augmented outputs that are not intrinsic

 If you have general interest in contributing, but are not sure where to start, please [contact us](#contact-info) and we can help to find work in an area of interest.